 - Grade 12 academic English, minimum of 65%

-- Three letters of reference.
-One letter of reference must be from where the 50 hours of work or volunteer experience in the field was obtained, one must be from an employer and the third can be a personal reference.
-Friends or relatives may not serve as a reference.
+- Three letters of reference: one from the work or volunteer experience mentioned above, one from an employer, and one personal reference.
+Friends, family, or relatives may not serve as a reference.

-- Criminal Records Check (CRC) and Vulnerable Sector Verification (VSV) with no findings of guilt (Please keep a copy of your criminal record check for your records.)
+- Criminal Record Check (Vulnerable Sector) with no findings of guilt.
+(Please keep a copy of your criminal record check for your records.)

 Graduates from this program may find employment with: